 Diced Tomatoes in Glass Jars – I love Jovial brand of tomato products as they are not only organic but stored in glass jars.

 Italian Seasoning – this brand is organic and contains no fillers or anti-caking agents.

-Instant Pot Tuscan Kale, Squash and Chicken Stew (Paleo, Whole30, Low-Carb)
+Instant Pot Kale, Squash and Chicken Soup (Paleo, Whole30, Low-Carb)

 - 2 tablespoons cooking fat such as avocado oil, lard, tallow, or butter

 - 2 tablespoon Italian Seasoning